A Hospice Chaplain's Field Guide to Caregiving

 The field guide is a short book and, later, a longer story as a memoir...

 It took me eleven years of caregiving, and another six years of grief to parse these experiences, to get to a place of renewal.
 I have condensed these seventeen years into a short book because who has that kind of time?
-I need these rules for balance (separate of our memoir: girlQuantum, which will come later) to remember a better life for myself—the one I came here to do—moment to moment.
+I need these rules for balance (separate of our memoir: Lovely Enoughness, which will come later) to remember a better life for myself—the one I came here to do—moment to moment.

 That is the kind of time we have—moment-to-moment.